openstreetmap-polska/fractal/README.md

 The shortest way to start is probably to deploy a [Docker container](DOCKER.md), which allows to easily preview the changes.

-If you want to make a production server using Fractal, look at the tutorials at [Switch2OSM](https://switch2osm.org) and follow the instructions.
+If you want to run a production server using Fractal, look at the tutorials at [Switch2OSM](https://switch2osm.org) and follow the instructions.

 ## Contributing